On the lattices of exact and weakly exact structures: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Shiping Liu and Hiroyuki Nakaoka for helpful discussions contributing to this version of the work.

-Most of this work was done while the first author was supported by an NSERC USRA grant.
+The authors would like to thank Charles Paquette for his thoughtful comments on the PhD thesis of the fourth author.
+The authors would also like to thanks Shiping Liu and Hiroyuki Nakaoka for helpful discussions contributing to this version of the work.\\ Most of this work was done while the first author was supported by an NSERC USRA grant.
 The second author was supported by Bishop's University and NSERC of Canada, and the fourth author acknowledges support from the "thésards étoiles" scholarship of ISM for outstanding PhD candidates.
 This work was completed during the third author's participation at the Junior Trimester Program "New Trends in Representation Theory" at the Hausdorff Institute for Mathematics in Bonn.
 He is very grateful to the Institute for the perfect working conditions.
+This work is a part of a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 101001159). \\ This article is an abridged version of the more detailed version available on arXiv \cite{BBGH}.